 In this video, Professor Sarah Stock, Consultant Obstetrician and Researcher at the University of Edinburgh, explains why it's important to stay up to date with all the vaccines offered to you when you're pregnant.

 Pregnant women are at increased risk from COVID-19.

 - Some pregnant women have become seriously unwell and have needed hospital treatment.

 - Pregnant women with COVID-19 have a higher risk of being admitted to intensive care than women of the same age who aren't pregnant.

 - If you have COVID-19 in pregnancy, you are twice as likely to have a stillbirth, and it's twice as likely that your baby will be born prematurely, which can affect their long term-health.

-- Recent data from Public Health Scotland shows that 98% of pregnant women with COVID-19 who required intensive care in Scotland were unvaccinated.
+- Data from Public Health Scotland showed that 98% of pregnant women with COVID-19 who required intensive care in Scotland were unvaccinated.